brie3/brie3/README.md

-- 👋 Hi, I’m Rishat Ishbulatov aka @brie3 junior golang backend developer recently graduated from geekbrains go development department.
+- 👋 Hi, I’m Rishat Ishbulatov aka @brie3 middle backend developer recently graduated from geekbrains go development department.
 Looking for a job as a backend developer.
 - 👀 I’m interested in golang, nodejs backend and react frontend.